StetHD/tarifa-book/platforms/ios.md

 * `release` toggles the release mode, `false` by default.
 * `sign` is the signing label.
 * `hockeyapp_id` is the id of the app on kockeyapp.
+* `build_number` is the `CFBundleShortVersionString` value which specifies the release version number of the bundle.

 ### Signing attributes